Golden Tate: Seattle Seahawks

-On April 23, 2010, Tate was drafted by the Seattle Seahawks in the second round (60th overall) of the 2010 NFL Draft.
+On April 23, 2010, Tate was selected by the Seattle Seahawks in the second round (60th overall) of the 2010 NFL draft.
 On July 28, 2010, Tate signed a four-year deal with the Seahawks worth $3.261 million.
 He made his NFL debut on September 19 and had a 52-yard reception against the Denver Broncos.
 During his rookie season, he caught 21 passes for 227 receiving yards and returned 16 punts and a kickoff for 212 total combined return yards.
 The following year, he recorded 35 catches for 382 receiving yards and three touchdowns.

-At the beginning of the 2012 NFL Season, Tate gained notoriety for being involved in a controversial ending during a game against the Green Bay Packers on September 24, 2012, which became infamous due to the confused ruling by replacement referees.
-At the end of the game, Tate simultaneously caught a pass in the endzone with Packers' safety M. D. Jennings; however the officials made opposite rulings on the field.
+At the beginning of the 2012 NFL season, Tate gained notoriety for being involved in a controversial ending during a game against the Green Bay Packers on September 24, 2012, which became infamous due to the confused ruling by replacement referees.
+At the end of the game, Tate simultaneously caught a pass in the end zone with Packers safety M. D. Jennings; however, the officials made opposite rulings on the field.
 The official call was later ruled a touchdown, as according to NFL rules, simultaneous possession goes to the team on offense.
 The Seahawks won the game 14–12 in what is considered one of the most debated endings in NFL history.

 Tate had a breakout year in 2013, improving significantly in all receiving statistics, with 72 receptions for 959 yards, and had an expanded role in returning punts.
-He was simultaneously an exciting player and a controversial one, as he was once named NFC Special Teams Player of the Week after playing against the Tampa Bay Buccaneers in Week 9, only a week after being fined $7,785 by the NFL for excessive taunting.
+He was simultaneously an exciting player and a controversial one.
+During a week 8 game in St. Louis, Tate flashed his middle finger at Rams cornerback Janoris Jenkins following a failed interception on the pass, whilst he returned the ball for a touchdown.
+As a result, he was fined $7,785 by the NFL for excessive taunting.
+A week later, he was named NFC Special Teams Player of the Week after playing against the Tampa Bay Buccaneers in Week 9.
 As one of quarterback Russell Wilson's favorite targets, Tate went on to win a Super Bowl with the Seattle Seahawks in their 43–8 victory over Peyton Manning's Denver Broncos.